Professor Sir Martin Landray

-- Honorary Consultant Physician - Cardiology, Cardiac and Thoracic Surgery Directorate, Oxford University Hospitals NHS Foundation Trust
+- Honorary Consultant Physician, Oxford University Hospitals NHS Foundation Trust

-Martin Landray is Professor of Medicine and Epidemiology within the Nuffield Department of Population Health and Deputy Director of the Big Data Institute within the Li Ka Shing Centre for Health Information and Discovery.
+Martin Landray is Professor of Medicine & Epidemiology at Oxford Population Health and Deputy Director of the University of Oxford's Big Data Institute.

-Martin Landray completed medical training at University of Birmingham (UK) and specialist training in Clinical Pharmacology & Therapeutics, and General Internal Medicine at University of Birmingham.
-He continues to practise clinical medicine as an Honorary Consultant Physician in the Cardiology, Cardiac and Thoracic Surgery Directorate at Oxford University Hospitals NHS Trust.
-He is a Fellow of the Royal College of Physicians of London, the Higher Education Academy, the American Society of Nephrology, the British Pharmacological Society, and the European Society of Cardiology.
+Professor Landray completed medical training at the University of Birmingham (UK) and specialist training in Clinical Pharmacology & Therapeutics and General Internal Medicine at the University of Birmingham.
+He continues to practise clinical medicine as an Honorary Consultant Physician in the Department of Cardiology at Oxford University Hospitals NHS Foundation Trust.
+In 2021 he was elected Fellow of the Academy of Medical Sciences and was knighted for services to public health and science.